organic-chemistry/fast_rep/Readme.md

 ## Comparing MAP Laplace ADVI

-see [compare-MAP-Laplace-ADVI.sh](compare-MAP-Laplace-ADVI.sh) for the full combination of models.
+see [workflows/compare-MAP-Laplace-ADVI.sh](compare-MAP-Laplace-ADVI.sh) for the full combination of models.
 Here is an example:
 ```bash
 # then run the analysis on the synthetic data